Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-Now our plot looks like the border is red and the polygon is blue, but the red actually shows the original polygon (i.e., Milwaukee city limits), and the blue shows a negative buffer, or a buffer inside the polygon.
+Now our plot looks like the border is blue and the polygon is yellow, but the blue actually shows the original polygon (i.e., Milwaukee city limits), and the yellow shows a negative buffer, or a buffer inside the polygon.

 ### Units

 So far, we have been setting the `dist` argument of `st_buffer()` as a number without mentioning units.
-You are not required to designate units because `sf` will assume the units based on the Coordinate Reference System (CRS) you are using.
+You are not required to designate units because `sf` will assume the units based on the Coordinate Reference System (CRS).

-You'll notice above that I used `st_transform()` to set the CRS of `mke` and `mke_int` to the same as `poll`.
-This way, I ensure that all spatial objects are using the same CRS.
+You'll notice above when I loaded the data that I used `st_transform()` to set the CRS of `mke` and `mke_int` to the same as `poll`.
+This way, we ensure that all spatial objects are using the same CRS.
 You can also use `st_crs(polls)` to review the details of the CRS, but a quick way to find out the units is with `st_distance()`, which will return the distance of a line with units.

 ```r